 How do you tell if a loved one is using drugs or alcohol?
 While everybody exhibits different signs and symptoms, various telltale signs will allow you to identify a drug or alcohol addiction.

 Many times, we know something is wrong, but it may not always be easy to determine what the problem is.
-For those of you who suspect that a loved one or family member is losing the battle of drug addiction here are some quick and easy telltale signs that there very likely is a drug or alcohol problem going on.
+For those of you who suspect that a loved one or family member is losing the battle of drug or alcohol addiction, here are some quick and easy telltale signs that there very likely is a drug or alcohol problem going on.

-• Pinned pupils, extra-large pupils, glossy or shiny or red, can’t keep eyes open and very minimal eye contact.
+• Pinned pupils, extra-large pupils, glossy, shiny or red eyes, can’t keep eyes open and very minimal eye contact.

 • Slurred, drawn, mumbled, or very fast.
 Most conversations will be very short or excessively long.
 Avoidant answers, or over-explaining.